kubukoz/blog/mdoc/asking-better-questions.md

 Maybe the bug you encountered has already been reported and then closed as "not a bug".
 Who knows, maybe it's been fixed and will be available in the next release!

-At work, you can often find useful nuggets of information on Slack or your team's Wiki.
+At work, you can often find useful nuggets of information on Slack and your team's Wiki.

 ### Documentation

 If you can find it, reach for the documentation.
-If you can't - you can start by asking about that.
+If you can't - you can start by asking for instructions on where to get it.

 Documentation could also be code or a product brief.
 You may be able to gather some information about why what you're trying to do doesn't work, and maybe even figure out **a way to fix it** - always useful information to bring in a bug report.